adminnoobsjs/noobs-applications/README.md

 * **service**: The service application enables a call centre application for management of customers issues.

-* **wharehouse**: The warehouse application enables the management of a warehouse for ecommerce platforms
+* **warehouse**: The warehouse application enables the management of a warehouse for ecommerce platforms
 ---

 ## Installing